campuscode/rails-guides-pt-BR/pt-BR/active_record_encryption.md

 After reading this guide, you will know:

 * How to set up database encryption with Active Record.
-* How to migrate unencrypted data
+* How to migrate unencrypted data.
-* How to make different encryption schemes coexist
+* How to make different encryption schemes coexist.
-* How to use the API
+* How to use the API.
-* How to configure the library and how to extend it
+* How to configure the library and how to extend it.

 --------------------------------------------------------------------------------